Date of Event

 Competitors are released in staggered 10 minute intervals (usually in groups approx. 20 – 30 riders).

-Riders check back in (stiff time penalties apply), relax, tell some tall tales from the day, have a beer and rest while our team frantically feeds the results into the database.
-(Each entry includes a voucher for a sausage sandwich and a beer or soft drink)
+Riders check back in (stiff time penalties apply), relax, tell some tall tales from the day and rest while our team frantically feeds the results into the database.
+(Each entry includes a voucher for a sausage sandwich, soft drink and ice-cream)

 The winners and place getters are announced for each category and prizes are handed out.

 The Event Centre is located in close proximity to the lake foreshore and is a leisurely 20 minute cycle ride from the City Centre.
-Check location HERE
+Map details can be found here: Telopea Park School Hall

 Weekend ACTION bus services R2, R6 and 56 run past (or very close to) the Event Centre.
 More information can be found HERE

-For participants arriving by car there is abundant parking (free on weekends) at the Event Centre or in the median strip of Wentworth Avenue
+For participants arriving by car there is abundant parking at the Event Centre or in the nearby streets

-Upon your return in the afternoon there will be a sausage sizzle with beer and soft drinks available for sale (each entry includes a voucher for a sandwich and beer or soft drink)
+Upon your return in the afternoon there will be a sausage sizzle and soft drinks available for sale (each entry includes a voucher for a sandwich and soft drink).
+There may even be an ice-cream van for a free ice-cream!

 More info ...

-The site is centrally located close to the Parliamentary Triangle and can be found HERE.
-There are toilet facilities at the Event Centre
+The site is centrally located close to the Parliamentary Triangle and there are toilet facilities at the Event Centre

 Registered Australian cycling clubs offer various levels of insurance cover through their membership offerings.
 Entrants looking for insurance cover should investigate joining a cycling club and by doing so you will also be supporting the valuable work these clubs do for the community.
 If you are already a member of a cycling club you may have adequate cover so it would be worthwhile checking the terms and conditions of your membership.
 Further information can be obtained from the following organisations’ websites: